Deadwood (Toni Braxton song): Background and release

+"Deadwood" was initially written and performed by singer-songwriter Emil Kwame Ogoo (simply known as EMiL at the time).
+Emil's version was originally released in 2012, with a music video being released earlier in December 2011.
+Emil later sold the song which led to Braxton receiving and recording it.
 On August 25, 2017, it was announced that director Bille Woodruff was directing a new music video for Braxton confirming the name of a new single titled "Deadwood".
 On September 5, 2017, in an interview with The Insider, Braxton confirmed the title of her upcoming eighth studio album Sex & Cigarettes stating "I feel like I'm older, I wanna say what I feel.
 I don't wanna be censored".
 Braxton released the cover art of the single on September 12, 2017.

 Critical reception

 The song was met with positive reviews from critics.
 That Grape Juice favored the track "Ever in fine-form, this gorgeous guitar-led offering proves that her tone has lost none of its buttery brilliance.
 The production serves as a slick, crisp vehicle driving the song's lyrical agenda and does so dynamically.
 Marvellous melody and memorable hook too."
 Essence stated: "Deadwood, is the first step to revealing an uncensored Braxton.
 It's the debut track from her upcoming album, which is set for release at the top of 2018, and sees the singer exploring a complicated love."
 Rap-Up gave a positive review of the track stating "Toni Braxton comes back to life with 'Deadwood,' the first single off her forthcoming album Sex & Cigarettes.
 Over guitar strums, hard drums, and soothing violin strings, the R&B songbird sings about heartbreak and rejuvenation with a soulful air."